timvisee/hhs-p6-webshop-project/README.md

 ## Commandline Options
 The following command line arguments are supported:
-* `--db-init-skip`: Always skips the 3 second grace period in which the database can be reset
-* `--db-init-force`: Forces database initialization every time
+* `--db-init`: Initialize the database on startup, this will reset and override any existing database.
-* `--db-init-exit`: Exits the application after the database has been initialized
+* `--db-init-exit`: Exits the application after the database has been initialized.

 ## Build